 For more resources on the Jehovah's Witnesses and the lived experience of ex-Jehovah's Witnesses, you may find the following helpful:

 - jwfacts.com, a website that outlines if Jehovah's Witnesses have 'the truth' through the examination of its history, doctrinal accuracy, and its belief systems.

 - Crisis of Conscience, a biographical book by Raymond Franz, a former member of the Governing Body of Jehovah's Witnesses, written in 1983, three years after his expulsion from the Jehovah's Witnesses religion.

-Content and trigger warning: Please be aware this episode contains descriptions and discussions about mental health, queerphobia, violence, racism, and discrimination against refugees and asylum seekers, that may be distressing to some listeners.
+Content and trigger warning: Please be aware that this interview contains descriptions and discussions about religious fundamentalism, ex-Jehovah’s Witnesses trauma, mental health, and queerphobia, that may be distressing to some listeners.
 If this type of content is a trigger for you, please contact Lifeline (13 11 14), Switchboard Victoria (1800 184 527), or contact your state-based service.

 Queering the Air presents critically engaged commentary from a mix of trans, genderqueer, gender diverse, bisexual, pansexual, lesbian, gay, queer, and intersex perspectives.

 Each week's show features a fresh feast of ideas, interviews, news, histories, arts, and discussion with an anti-racist, feminist, and anti-capitalist bent.
 We have a particular interest in the intersection of queerness with other experiences of marginalisation.

 In 2015, the collective created We Weren't Born Yesterday, a series exploring queer heritage, vocabulary and intergenerational connections in Arab, Chinese, Vietnamese, and Indian communities in Australia.
 Read more and listen.